 - Port forwarding.
 Games often only operate on certain ports.
 Game servers and older LAN games will require a VPN equipped with port forwarding.
+This allows other gamers to find and connect to your public IP address through the forwarded port.
 Note that it’s not necessary or even recommended to port forward your router and the VPN at the same time.
 Only the VPN requires port forwarding, or else risk opening yourself up to attack.

 VPNs that gamers should avoid

 We like BolehVPN on the whole, but not for gaming.
 We’re only singling it out here because we’ve seen multiple other sites claiming that BolehVPN offers gaming-optimized servers and game-hosting services.
 In fact, it never offered gaming-optimized servers and has since quit selling game hosting services.
 With only 14 countries to choose from, it’s just not great for gaming.

 Free VPNs usually have a limited number of servers, cap data transfers, require queueing to connect, and throttle bandwidth.
 They also tend to have worse security and privacy policies compared to paid VPN services, so they are unsuitable for gaming.

 Normally we never recommend PPTP ahead of other protocols like OpenVPN, IKEv2, SSTP, or L2TP.
 If those options are too slow, however, you may consider using the PPTP protocol when gaming.
 PPTP tends to be faster than many other options and is still widely supported both by VPN providers and operating systems.